 Carnaval Court is a bar with an outdoor stage and dance floor.
 It’s between The LINQ and Harrah’s on the Las Vegas Strip.

 This place is always lively every time I walk by.
 It has a relaxed, casual feel (so you don’t have to wear 5-inch heels–unless you want to).
-It’s great if you’re partying with a group such as a bachelorette or family reunion.
-A live band frequently plays 80’s, 90’s and classic rock–perfect for those that need a break from EDM (or you’re with someone that can’t stand it).
+It’s great if you’re partying with a group.
+A live band frequently plays 80’s, 90’s, and classic rock–perfect for those that need a break from EDM (or you’re with someone that can’t stand it).

 They also boast flair bartenders that serve drinks in a more exciting way.